 Thus, the officer was required to have been qualified as an expert witness by the judge.
 The conviction was overturned, and the case sent back to the trial court for a new trial.

 Evidence issues can be the difference between guilty and not guilty.
-The criminal defense attorneys of Brassel, Alexander & Rice, LLC have extensive experience with all evidentiary issues that arise in criminal trial law.
-If you or someone you know was charged with a crime in Maryland, contact the attorneys of Brassel, Alexander & Rice, LLC today.
+The criminal defense attorneys of Brassel Alexander, LLC have extensive experience with all evidentiary issues that arise in criminal trial law.
+If you or someone you know was charged with a crime in Maryland, contact the attorneys of Brassel Alexander, LLC today.